Boltzmann machine: Spike-and-slab RBMs

 The need for deep learning with real-valued inputs, as in Gaussian RBMs, led to the spike-and-slab RBM (ssRBM), which models continuous-valued inputs with binary latent variables.
 Similar to basic RBMs and its variants, a spike-and-slab RBM is a bipartite graph, while like GRBMs, the visible units (input) are real-valued.
 The difference is in the hidden layer, where each hidden unit has a binary spike variable and a real-valued slab variable.
 A spike is a discrete probability mass at zero, while a slab is a density over continuous domain; their mixture forms a prior.

-An extension of ssRBM called µ-ssRBM provides extra modeling capacity using additional terms in the energy function.
+An extension of ssRBM called μ-ssRBM provides extra modeling capacity using additional terms in the energy function.
 One of these terms enables the model to form a conditional distribution of the spike variables by marginalizing out the slab variables given an observation.

-In Mathematics
+In mathematics

-Main articles: Gibbs measure and Log-linear model

 In more general mathematical setting, the Boltzmann distribution is also known as the Gibbs measure.
 In statistics and machine learning it is called a log-linear model.
 In deep learning the Boltzmann distribution is used in the sampling distribution of stochastic neural networks such as the Boltzmann machine.

 History

-The Boltzmann machine is based on a spin-glass model of Sherrington-Kirkpatrick's stochastic Ising Model.
+The Boltzmann machine is based on the Sherrington–Kirkpatrick spin glass model by David Sherrington and Scott Kirkpatrick.
+The seminal publication by John Hopfield (1982) applied methods of statistical mechanics, mainly the recently developed (1970s) theory of spin glasses, to study associative memory (later named the "Hopfield network").

-The original contribution in applying such energy based models in cognitive science appeared in papers by Hinton and Sejnowski.
+The original contribution in applying such energy-based models in cognitive science appeared in papers by Geoffrey Hinton and Terry Sejnowski.
+In a 1995 interview, Hinton stated that in 1983 February or March, he was going to give a talk on simulated annealing in Hopfield networks, so he had to design a learning algorithm for the talk, resulting in the Boltzmann machine learning algorithm.

-The seminal publication by John Hopfield connected physics and statistical mechanics, mentioning spin glasses.

-The idea of applying the Ising model with annealed Gibbs sampling is present in Douglas Hofstadter's Copycat project.
+The idea of applying the Ising model with annealed Gibbs sampling was used in Douglas Hofstadter's Copycat project (1984).

-Similar ideas (with a change of sign in the energy function) are found in Paul Smolensky's "Harmony Theory".

-The explicit analogy drawn with statistical mechanics in the Boltzmann Machine formulation led to the use of terminology borrowed from physics (e.g., "energy" rather than "harmony"), which became standard in the field.
+The explicit analogy drawn with statistical mechanics in the Boltzmann machine formulation led to the use of terminology borrowed from physics (e.g., "energy"), which became standard in the field.
 The widespread adoption of this terminology may have been encouraged by the fact that its use led to the adoption of a variety of concepts and methods from statistical mechanics.
 The various proposals to use simulated annealing for inference were apparently independent.

-Ising models became considered to be a special case of Markov random fields, which find widespread application in linguistics, robotics, computer vision and artificial intelligence.
+Similar ideas (with a change of sign in the energy function) are found in Paul Smolensky's "Harmony Theory".
+Ising models can be generalized to Markov random fields, which find widespread application in linguistics, robotics, computer vision and artificial intelligence.

+In 2024, Hopfield and Hinton were awarded Nobel Prize in Physics for their foundational contributions to machine learning, such as the Boltzmann machine.